 - My favourite part of our Christmas holiday was…

 - We built a snowfort at Grandpa’s.
 Here’s what it looked like:

 - My cousins and I had fun…

 - I enjoyed spending time with Grandma and…

 In Sunshine’s notebook, I glued a copy of the words to “The Old Rugged Cross,” from my grandpa’s funeral.
 She spent quite a bit of the drive singing to us.
 If I’d had more time, I would have looked up some other favourite songs and poems to either print or copy into their notebooks for them.

 DIY Road Trip Notebooks for Non-Reading Kids

-I kept Jade’s notebook a little bit simpler, since she’s in preschool.
+I kept Jade’s notebook a little bit simpler, since she’s now doing homeschool preschool.
 She’s not reading yet, but she has started learning her numbers and letters.
 My note inside her cover was short and simple.
 On the first page, I wrote her name for her to copy.
 On each of the next pages, I wrote the letters 1 – 10 (one number per page), for her to copy.
 Then I wrote one letter of the alphabet on each page.